 Asian stir-fry is a great way to get an abundance of veggies into a single serving.
 Common ingredients include snow peas, Bok Choy, Napa cabbage, green onions, white onions, bell peppers, fingerling eggplants, and carrots.
 Add even more flavor with garlic, chives, lemongrass, and Thai basil.

 Shish kebabs are a delicious grilled treat, but did you know they originated from Middle-Eastern cuisine?
 The best part about them is that you can customize each one to your liking.
 Traditional Armenian kebabs are meat-based, but you can easily make yours with eggplant, squash, onions, tomatoes, and carrots—all staples in Middle-Eastern diets.
 Parsley, thyme, garlic, and cumin can be used in “Mezze” dishes—small shareable plates—to provide a burst of flavor and freshness.

 These combination boxes prove there’s no reason to be intimidated by trying another region’s cuisine by making it easy to grow nearly any style garden!

-Tell us in the comments: What combination box successes or fails have you had with your own EarthBox® garden?
-Share your favorite regional recipes on our newly re-launched EarthBox® Forum!
+Tell Us: What combination box successes or fails have you had with your own EarthBox® garden?
+Share your favorite regional recipes below in the comments!